 - 27. Massage therapy or Rolfing. - 28.
-Orthognathic surgery. - 29.
-Penile prosthetic implants. - 30.
-Personal comfort or service items while confined in a hospital, such as, but not limited to, radio, television, telephone, and guest meals. - 31.
-Reversal of any reproductive sterilization procedure. - 32.
-Routine PAP tests, routine physical exams, vaccinations, inoculations, or immunizations, except as specified in Covered Expenses/Services or Preventive Care Services. - 33.
-Sales tax. - 34.
-Services for or related to reconstructive surgery or cosmetic health services, except as specified in the DSGHP Benefits Chart. - 35.
+A non-emergency fixed-wing air ambulance from an out-of-network provider, except if prior approval has been received. - 29.
+Orthognathic surgery. - Penile prosthetic implants. - 31.
+Personal comfort or service items while confined in a hospital, such as, but not limited to, radio, television, telephone, and guest meals. - 32.
+Reversal of any reproductive sterilization procedure. - 33.
+Routine PAP tests, routine physical exams, vaccinations, inoculations, or immunizations, except as specified in Covered Expenses/Services or Preventive Care Services. - 34.
+Sales tax. - 35.
+Services for or related to reconstructive surgery or cosmetic health services, except as specified in the DSGHP Benefits Chart. - 36.
 Services or supplies for which there is no legal obligation to pay for expenses, or charges which would not be made except for the availability of benefits under the DSGHP.
-This includes any expense incurred by an international student or dependent that would also be covered by another insurance plan, program, or system of socialized medicine in the absence of DSGHP coverage - 36.
-Services, supplies or benefits as required due to present service of any DSGHP-covered person's services in the armed forces of any government. - 37.
-Services or supplies that are primarily and customarily used for a non-medical purpose, or used for environmental control or enhancement (whether prescribed by a physician or not), including but not limited to: equipment such as air conditioners, air purifiers, dehumidifiers, heating pads, hot water bottles, water beds, swimming pools, hot tubs, and any other clothing or equipment which could be used in the absence of an illness or injury. - 38.
-Services related to Dental or oral surgery, except as specified in the DSGHP Benefits Chart or accept as specifically provided under Preventive Care Services.
-(The plan covers surgical removal (extraction) of erupted teeth before radiation therapy for malignant diseases.) - 39.
-Services, supplies, or treatments which are not medically necessary. - 40.
-Sex change surgery, except as specifically provided under Covered Expenses/Services. - 41.
-Sex counseling. - 42.
-Surgical impregnation procedures. - 43.
-Bariatric surgery, unless medically necessary, for the treatment of diseases and ailments caused by or resulting from obesity or morbid obesity. - 44.
-Surrogate expenses. - 45.
-Travel expenses of a covered person other than local ambulance services to the nearest medical facility equipped to treat the illness or injury, except as specified in the DSGHP Benefits Chart. - 46.
-Travel expenses of a physician. - 47.
-Treatment not prescribed or recommended by a health care provider. - 48.
+This includes any expense incurred by an international student or dependent that would also be covered by another insurance plan, program, or system of socialized medicine in the absence of DSGHP coverage - 37.
+Services, supplies or benefits as required due to present service of any DSGHP-covered person's services in the armed forces of any government. - 38.
+Services or supplies that are primarily and customarily used for a non-medical purpose, or used for environmental control or enhancement (whether prescribed by a physician or not), including but not limited to: equipment such as air conditioners, air purifiers, dehumidifiers, heating pads, hot water bottles, water beds, swimming pools, hot tubs, and any other clothing or equipment which could be used in the absence of an illness or injury. - 39.
+Services related to Dental or oral surgery, except as specified in the DSGHP Benefits Chart or except as specifically provided under Preventive Care Services.
+(The plan covers surgical removal (extraction) of erupted teeth before radiation therapy for malignant diseases.) - 40.
+Services, supplies, or treatments which are not medically necessary. - 41.
+Sex change surgery, except as specifically provided under Covered Expenses/Services. - Sex counseling. - 43.
+Surgical impregnation procedures. - 44.
+Bariatric surgery, unless medically necessary, for the treatment of diseases and ailments caused by or resulting from obesity or morbid obesity. - 45.
+Surrogate expenses. - 46.
+Travel expenses of a covered person other than local ambulance services to the nearest medical facility equipped to treat the illness or injury, except as specified in the DSGHP Benefits Chart. - 47.
+Travel expenses of a physician. - 48.
+Treatment not prescribed or recommended by a health care provider. - 49.
 Titers for routine testing, except as specifically provided under Preventative Care Services and Covered Services/Expenses.